 Remind customers of their core values.
 Inspire them to do the right thing.
 Invite them to be part of something bigger.
 Give a message that promises hope, not the kind that is delivered to people as consumers, but the kind we work together to earn for ourselves as citizens.
 Tell the truth about human nature, glorify optimism over fear, collective sacrifice over individual greed, and engaged citizenship over pre-packaged, convenient solutions.

-When you’re marketing driven, you’re only focussed on the latest social media hacks, squeezing more conversions out of your latest campaign, or new SEO tactics drive your communications and decision making.
-On the other hand, when you’re purpose-driven, you’re heading towards something greater, you think a lot about the hopes and dreams of your customers and people like them, and your strategies and content grow from a place of serving, not getting.
+If you’re marketing-driven, you’ll let things like the latest social media hacks, squeezing more conversions out of your latest campaign, or new SEO tactics drive your communications and decision making.
+On the other hand, when you’re purpose-driven, you’re focussed on something greater, you think a lot about the hopes and dreams of your customers and people like them, and your strategies and content grow from a place of serving, not getting.
 Be marketing-smart, yes, but don’t be driven by it.

 Being purpose-driven in your marketing and communications sometimes means sacrificing short-term wins for long-term collective betterment (yours, the people you serve, and society as a whole).

-Marketing-driven companies believe that the role of marketing is to create a need for their products, whereas purpose-driven companies know their customer deeply, and create products and services that uniquely serve their needs and bring communities of values-aligned people together.
+Marketing-driven companies often believe that the role of marketing is to create a need for their product or service, whereas purpose-driven companies know their customer deeply, create products and services that uniquely serve their needs and bring communities of values-aligned people together.

 “Time to get off the social media merry-go-round that goes faster and faster but never gets anywhere.
 Time to stop hustling and interrupting.
 Time to stop spamming and pretending you’re welcome.
 Time to stop making average stuff for average people while hoping you can charge more than a commodity price.
 Time to stop looking for shortcuts, and time to start insisting on a long, viable path instead.” – Seth Godin, This is Marketing

 Short-termism drives the business world today.
-And this directly impacts the marketing in most companies.
-Short-term campaigns are developed to take advantage of people – usually to suit quarterly financial goals.
+And this directly impacts the marketing coming out of most companies.
+Short-term campaigns are developed to take advantage of people – usually to suit financial goals.

 Do less.
 Do it well